CT-Hackerspace/cth-website/src/content/blog/saturday-movie-special-those-magnificent-men-in-their-flying-machines.md

 author: Bill
 ---

-# Saturday Movie Special - Those Magnificent Men in their Flying Machines

 ![Magnificent Men Poster](/uploads/2021/01/Magnificent_Men_poster.jpg)

 Join us for some movie fun and good conversation at CT Hackerspace.
 Dana will be hosting the movie "Those Magnificent Men in their Flying Machines"